 Considerations of Electric

-Nick highlighted that whilst the average fleet profile enabled the shift to EVs, there was still several considerations that needed to be made.
+Nick highlighted that whilst the average fleet profile enabled the shift to EVs, there were still several considerations that needed to be made.

 Value for Money